anlawyer/100-days-of-code/log.md

 **Thoughts:**: More to do regarding gameplay and logic... still some bugs to squash.
 Interesting to see how far I've come since my first game I made back in July '17!

 **Link to work:** [Hangman](https://anlawyer.github.io/Hangman-Game/)

+### Day 5: February 6, 2018

+**Today's Progress**: Began Advanced Web Dev online course.

+**Thoughts:**: Having trouble finding time to code, network, improve skills, refine online presence, and sleep.
+Having trouble deciding which tech to learn/focus on at one time!

+**Link to work:** I want to learn everything.